cyrraz/plothist/docs/advanced/model_examples.rst

 Simple model plots
 ==================

 To only plot the model, the function :func:`plot_model() <plothist.plotters.plot_model>` can be used.
-It supports models made of functions or histograms.
+It supports models made of either functions or histograms.
 Stacked and unstacked components can be combined.
 The sum will always be the sum of all the components, stacked and unstacked.

 It can take a lot more arguments to customize the plot than shown in the examples below, see the :ref:`documentation-label` for more details.

 Histograms
 ----------

-Here is an example with a model made of 3 stacked and 1 unstacked histogram.
+Here is an example with a model made of 3 stacked and 1 unstacked histograms.
 The calculated sum is the sum of all 4 histograms.

 .. literalinclude:: ../examples/model_ex/model_with_stacked_and_unstacked_histograms_components.py
     :language: python